-Planet Based Foods Global Inc. (the "Company" or "PBF Global"), formerly known as Digital Buyer Technologies Corp.("Digital"), was incorporated on February 18, 2017 under the Business Corporations Act (British Columbia).
-The Company's head office is located at Suite 2250 - 1055 West Hastings Street, Vancouver.
+Planet Based Foods Global Inc. (the "Company" or "PBF Global"), formerly known as Digital Buyer Technologies Corp. ("Digital"), was incorporated on February 18, 2017 under the Business Corporations Act (British Columbia).
+The principle business of the Company at the time of incorporation was the identification and evaluation of assets or businesses.

 A wholly owned subsidiary of the Company, Planet Based Foods Inc. ("PBF"), was incorporated on October 9, 2018, under the laws of the State of California, United States.
 PBF's primary focus is development of vegan meat-analog based products, made primarily from hemp plant derived proteins.
 PBF utilizes co-packer relationships to manufacture and package its products for the wholesale market, including sales to restaurants and to resellers of Consumer Packaged Goods ("CPG").
 PBF's branding and trademarks include the acronym: H.E.M.P.
 "Honorable Ethical Moral Protein."
-PBF's head office is located at 2869 Historic Decatur Road, San Diego, California 92106.